Breword/tmux/Getting Started.md

 #### The tmux server and clients

 tmux keeps all its state in a single main process, called the tmux server.
-This runs in the background and manages all the terminals and programs running inside tmux and keeps track of their output.
+This runs in the background and manages all the programs running inside tmux and keeps track of their output.
 The tmux server is started automatically when the user runs a tmux command and by default exits when there are no running programs.

 Users attach to the tmux server by starting a client.
 This takes over the terminal where it is run and talks to the server using a socket file in `/tmp`.